PagerDuty/pdpyras/README.rst

 Data Access Abstraction
 ***********************
+Using :attr:`pdpyras.APISession.iter_all` and :attr:`pdpyras.APISession.find`
-Using the ``iter_all`` and ``find`` of :class:`pdpyras.APISession` as documented, it is easier to directly get to the underlying data representing a given PagerDuty object.
+as documented, it is easier to directly get to the underlying data representing a given PagerDuty object.
 Both of these methods yield/return dicts representing the PagerDuty objects with their defined schemas (see: `REST API Reference`_).

 In version 2, it is even easier to do this, and in more ways, with four new